tclindner/npm-package-json-lint/CONTRIBUTING.md

 ## License

-Contributions to package-json-lint are subject to the [MIT License](https://github.com/tclindner/package-json-lint/blob/master/LICENSE).
+Contributions to npm-package-json-lint are subject to the [MIT License](https://github.com/tclindner/npm-package-json-lint/blob/master/LICENSE).